repinek/ImgToFGC/README.md

 # Requirements
+- For source code:
-- requirements.txt (pip install -r requirements.txt)
+1. requirements.txt (pip install -r requirements.txt)
-- Python 3
+2. Python 3
+- Exe version
-- FallGuysTools for load json map (not necessary if you know how to load map)
+1. FallGuysTools for load json map (not necessary if you know how to load map)

 # Features
 - Convert image to Fall Guys Creative